Introduction & Housekeeping

 Note: For reproducibility reasons, a Slurm script that relies on environment variables can be submitted inside a wrapper script which first exports the relevant variable.

-Alternatively, you can use the --export option which allows you to set specific values
+--export option which allows you to set specific values

 echo $VAR1